Who is Ween?

 All Request Live???

 That song was recorded by the band for a Pizza Hut commercial.
 Evidently, Pizza Hut?s advertising agency approached Ween to record a song for their stuffed crust pizza line.
 The band recorded a clean version, and Pizza Hut executives dropped the idea.
 Deaner posted the MP3 of the clean version and then a dirty version on his website.
 Everyone of the fans adored the little songs, so Ween performed an extended version on the All Request Live concert.
+The versions of the song most readily available on the eb represent the 7th and 8th attempts at satisfying the decision makers at Pizza Hut.

 What's the deal with Where'd the Cheese Go?